ShinobuAmasaki/uint-fortran/README.md

 In Fortran, handling unsigned integers that are interoperable with C can be a bit troublesome, as Fortran natively does not contain unsigned integer types.

-However, with the `uint-fortran` package, you can work with unsigned integer seemlessly.
+However, with the `uint-fortran` package, you can work with unsigned integer seamlessly.

 Let's break down how to use this package and demonstrate its interoperability with C functions.